dennywirianata/weld-inspection-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any errors in the console.

 ## How to run back-end locally

 After downloading the project directory, you can move to the backend directory in console.

+### Create virtual environment

-### `python -m venv venv`
+`python -m venv venv`

+To install the necessary module in the isolated environment

+### Install modules

+`pip install -r requirements.txt`

+Install all module from requirements file

+### Start Flask

+`python flask_app.py`

+Run the app in debug mode http://127.0.0.1:5000